spacetelescope/jwst/docs/jwst/jump/arguments.rst

   having 4 groups.
 This is a floating-point value with default value of 5.0, and minimum of 0.0.

-* ``--maximum_cores``: The fraction of available cores that will be used for multi-processing in this step.
-The default value is 'none', which does not use multi-processing.
-The other options are 'quarter', 'half', and 'all'.
+* ``--maximum_cores``: The number of available cores that will be used for multi-processing in this step.
+The default value is '1', which does not use multi-processing.
+The other options are either an integer, 'quarter', 'half', or 'all'.
   Note that these fractions refer to the total available cores and on most CPUs these include physical and virtual cores.
 The clock time for the step is reduced almost linearly by the number of physical cores used on all machines.
-For example, on an Intel CPU with six real cores and 6 virtual cores setting maximum_cores to 'half' results in a decrease of a factor of six in the clock time for the step to run.
-Depending on the system the clock time can also decrease even more with maximum_cores is set to 'all'.
+For example, on an Intel CPU with six real cores and six virtual cores, setting maximum_cores to 'half' results in a decrease of a factor of six in the clock time for the step to run.
+Depending on the system, the clock time can also decrease even more with maximum_cores is set to 'all'.
+  Setting the number of cores to an integer can be useful when running on machines with a large number of cores where the user is limited in how many cores they can use.
+  Note that, currently, snowball and shower detection does not use multiprocessing.

 * ``--flag_4_neighbors``: If set to True (default is True) it will cause the four perpendicular neighbors of all detected jumps to also be flagged as a jump.
 This is needed because of